What Is SEO For Today’s Businesses?

 The digital marketplace is constantly evolving and has become an integral part of the sales funnel for every business today.

 Customers today like to research online before they buy any product or service, and that is why businesses must pay attention to SEO to improve their visibility for online customers.

 Search engine optimization has become a vital component for online success, and businesses that want to ensure that they have a strong online presence must invest in SEO to engage the modern consumer.

 Constantly Changing Landscape of SEO

-In the past, SEO tactics for leveraging traffic involved construction of inter-linking farms of website, purchasing bulk links from automated spam injectors, and link bombing.
+In the past, SEO tactics for leveraging traffic involved the construction of inter-linking farms of websites, purchasing bulk links from automated spam injectors, and link bombing.

 Over the years, search engine algorithms have been improved, which has meant most of the tactics that worked in the past are now prohibited by search engines today.

 There have been claims made that SEO is dead, but there is no logic or evidence that proves those claims.
 Search engine optimization is still integral to businesses today and will garner even more importance in the years to come.

-Search engines have complex algorithms that serve its search results, and these algorithms are updated regularly to ensure that users are provided with relevant and accurate search results.
+Search engines have complex algorithms that serve their search results, and these algorithms are updated regularly to ensure that users are provided with relevant and accurate search results.

-To help explain the impact changing search algorithms, we have outlined some of the major algorithm updates that Google has released over the years.
+To help explain the impact of changing search algorithms, we have outlined some of the major algorithm updates that Google has released over the years.